-Mining and processing activities are carried out based on a LOM plan, Annual Production Plans ("APP"), an Overall Closure and Rehabilitation Plan ("OCRP") and an Annual Closure and Rehabilitation Plan ("ACRP").
+Mining and processing activities are carried out based on a LoM plan, Annual Production Plans ("APP"), an Overall Closure and Rehabilitation Plan ("OCRP"), and an Annual Closure and Rehabilitation Plan.
 These plans require approval by the ME.
 The LOM plan was approved in November 2009 and updated in December 2022, and subsequently approved by ME to cover the rest of the concession period until 2029.

-The OCRP was approved in April 2010, updated in December 2015, September 2018 and January 2024.
-The 2023 APP and 2023 ACRP were approved in January 2023.
+The OCRP was approved in April 2010, updated in December 2015, September 2018 and January, 2024.
+The 2025 APP was approved in December 2024.

-DPMC has the right to extend the current concession, that expires in 2029, by up to 20 years and will commence the extension application process at least one year prior to the end of the LOM.
+DPMC has the right to extend the current concession, that expires in July 2029, by up to 20 years and will commence the extension application process at least one year prior to the expiration of the concession rights.

-In 2023, DPMC made a commercial discovery application in respect of the Sveta Petka exploration license (now referred to as Chelopech Sever), which is adjacent to the Chelopech mine concession area.
 In January 2024, the certificate for commercial discovery on the Chelopech Sever deposit was obtained.
-Following the applicable legislative procedures, an application for concession rights was submitted to ME and is expected to be received in the first quarter of 2025.
+Following the applicable legislative procedures, an application for concession rights was submitted to ME and is expected to be received towards the end of 2025.

 An intensive delineation and infill drilling campaign was completed on the Brevene exploration licence.
-The final geology report and application for geological discovery application was filed with the Bulgarian authorities during the fourth quarter of 2023 and is expected to be received in the second quarter of 2024.
+The final geology report and application for geological discovery application was filed with the Bulgarian authorities during the fourth quarter of 2023 and the Geological Discovery Certificate was issued by the ME on December 10, 2024.